TaniiSR/petProject/README.md

 # petProject
-This my pet project where I implement my best tech skills
+This is my pet project where I implement my best tech skills